montefiore-institute/alan-cluster/README.md

 - [`seff`](https://bugs.schedmd.com/show_bug.cgi?id=1611): resource utilization efficiency of the specified job.

 ### Partitions
 The cluster provides several queues or job partitions.
-We made the design decision to partition the job queues based on the GPU type.
-This enables the user to specifically request certain GPU types.
-For instance, the high-memory Quadro and Tesla hardware.
-A specific job partition can be acessed by specifying `--partition=<partition>` to the `sbatch` command or in your submission script.
-For instance, if you would like to test your script, you can make use of the `debug` partition by specifying `--partition=debug`, which has a maximum execution time of 15 minutes.
+We made the design decision to partition the job queues based on the GPU type: `1080ti` (GTX 1080 Ti), `2080ti` (RTX 2080 Ti), `quadro` (Quadro RTX 6000) and `tesla` (Tesla V100).
+This enables the user to specifically request specific GPUs depending on her needs.
+A specific job partition can be requested by specifying `--partition=<partition>` to the `sbatch` command or in your submission script.
+If no partition is specified, then a job will be scheduled where resources are available.

+For debugging purposes, e.g. if you would like to quickly test your script, you can also make use of the `debug` partition by specifying `--partition=debug`.
+This partition has a maximum execution time of 15 minutes.

 A full overview of the available partitions is shown below.
 ```console
 root@master:~ sinfo -s
 PARTITION       AVAIL  TIMELIMIT   NODELIST